qgis/qgis-js/packages/qgis-js-ol/README.md

 ## Prerequisites

-This packages requires **[OpenLayers](https://openlayers.org) >=8** to be installed as a peer dependency.
+- This package requires **[OpenLayers](https://openlayers.org) `>=8`** to be installed as a peer dependency

-The [qgis-js](https://www.npmjs.com/package/@qgis-js/ol) package is also required as a dependency.
-An instance of the qgis-js runtime has to be loaded at runtime and its API must be passed to the OpenLayers source constructor.
+- The [qgis-js](https://www.npmjs.com/package/@qgis-js/ol) package is also required as a direct dependency of this package

+  - An instance of the qgis-js runtime has to be created at runtime and its API must be passed to the OpenLayers source constructor

 ## Installation